 Practical Nursing is an excellent choice if you want a career that provides opportunities to change people’s lives.
 The challenging but fulfilling profession requires compassionate, responsible, and self-directed individuals to work directly with patients under the guidance of a registered nurse or physician.
 Practical nurses work in diverse patient care settings, including nursing homes, hospitals, long-term care facilities, home health care, and hospice.
 To become a licensed practical nurse in New Mexico, you must complete a practical nursing education program approved by the Board of Nursing and pass the NCLEX-PN exam to get a license to practice.
 Most programs run for 12 months, but the exact tenure depends on the institution.
 Your choice of school will influence your employment opportunities, success on the NCLEX-PN, and the ability to transfer credits into an advanced degree program.
 The school’s accreditation, NCLEX-PN pass rate, and the tuition payment schedule and fees will all help you to make the right decision.

-Students seeking to enroll in the practical nursing program at Carrington College can choose the Associate of Science degree or the Certificate of Achievement.
-Both programs equip students with the knowledge and skills needed to care for patients who are experienced well-defined medical problems.
+Students seeking to enroll in the practical nursing program at Carrington College will receive a Certificate of Achievement.
+Theory and hands-on training equip students with the knowledge and skills needed to care for patients who are experienced well-defined medical problems.
 The curriculum covers classroom instruction, hands-on laboratory practice, and supervised clinical experiences in local health care facilities.
 Experienced instructors cover courses in pharmacology, health data collection, pediatrics, nutrition, medical-surgical nursing, maternal child nursing, human growth and development, issues and trends in nursing, mental health concepts, and the application of the nursing process (covered in the clinical practicum).
 Under the guidance of experienced instructors, students learn to measure vital signs, assist patients with personal hygiene, dress wounds, administer medications, prepare and give injections, and collect samples for laboratory testing at community clinics, hospitals, and long-term care facilities.
-The AAS degree program is 78 weeks and costs $48,654, and the Certificate program is 48 weeks and costs $31,988.
+The curriculum covers a total of 43 semester credit hours which equates to 1080 clock hours.
+The duration of the program is 48 weeks.

 - Website: http://carrington.edu/degrees/practical-nursing/